 Happy birthday to me, indeed.

-Some of you have asked me to talk more about my name change and I'm happy to talk more specifics with anyone interested in learning more about it, just email me directly at alisa (dot) zipursky (at) gmail (dot) com and we can chat directly!
+Some of you have asked me to talk more about my name change and I'm happy to talk more specifics with anyone interested in learning more about it, shoot me an email through my contact page.

 Get my Friday emails